-Following the opening of the Aquatics Centre, the south section will open fully in spring 2014.
+The park also has the Tumbling Bay Playground and Timber Lodge café for visitors.
+The gym at the Copper Box is open to the public and visitors can explore the entire area on an Olympic Walk.
 The park is predicted to have 9.3 million visitors a year by 2016, hosting hundreds of events each year including sport and entertainment.

-Four other venues remain within the park: the Stadium (for concerts as well as sport), Lee Valley VeloPark, Copper Box and Lee Valley Hockey and Tennis Centre.
+Four other venues remain within the park: the Stadium, Lee Valley VeloPark, Copper Box and Lee Valley Hockey and Tennis Centre.
 West Ham United Football Club will move into the stadium in summer 2016, after it is transformed into a UEFA Category 4 venue with 54,000 seats.

-The ArcelorMittal Orbit by Anish Kapoor is Britain's tallest piece of public art and will offer visitors fantastic views across London from spring 2014.
+The ArcelorMittal Orbit by Anish Kapoor is Britain's tallest piece of public art and offers visitors fantastic views across London.

 Read more about the park and sign-up for email updates at QueenElizabethOlympicPark.co.uk.